explosion/spaCy/website/docs/usage/layers-architectures.md

             c += 1
 ```

-Under the hood, when the pipe is applied to a document, it will delegate to these
+Under the hood, when the pipe is applied to a document, it delegates to the
-two methods:
+`predict` and `set_annotations` functions:

 ```python
 def __call__(self, Doc doc):